Brisbane Dance Physio

 PhD Injury Prevention in Dance

 Melanie joins the QSMC team as a highly experienced and qualified Sports & Exercise Physiotherapist, and a Musculoskeletal Physiotherapist.
 She has also completed a PhD in Injury Prevention in Dance.
 Mel brings to the clinic 14 years of experience working with professional to recreational dancers, across all styles of dance.
 She works casually as a touring Physio for The Australian Ballet.
-Not only that, but she has also been the inhouse Physiotherapist for numerous touring musicals, including:
+Not only that, but she has also been the inhouse Physiotherapist for numerous touring musicals and dance companies, including:

 - Matilda – The Musical